 So, all right.

-We're gonna come back to something else in a second.
+Okay, we're going to come back to something else in a second.

-So there could be a huge amount of fighting and then it degenerates into a melee.
+So, there could be a huge amount of fighting, and then it degenerates into a melee.

-So you can't say that, you know, the melee part is the beginning of anything.
+So, you can't say that, you know, the melee part is the beginning of anything.

 The melee is actually the end.

-That's the degradation of the uh fighting, uh, even in large um combat, like navy boats, melee is a naval term.
+It's the degradation of the fighting, even in large combat, like Navy boats.

-Uh so you didn't dare shoot that way because you'd hit your own guys as part of it, but people are shooting across you at them and all different kinds of stuff.
+So, you didn't dare shoot that way because you'd hit your own guys as part of it, but people are shooting across you at them and all different kinds of stuff.

-Uh so anyway, um we had this situation.
+So, anyway, we had this situation.

-After the the Joe Rogan interview in our data back in 2009, and it was confirmed before, and it was one of the reasons I did it, um, it was confirmed before the um before I uh commissioned the um the remote viewing guys to have a look, right?
+After the Joe Rogan interview, in our data back in 2009, and it was confirmed before, and it was one of the reasons I did it.

 I wanted confirmation of what we were seeing.

-I mean, I don't follow politics at the time that all this was going on in 2009, Trump was not even uh a finger in any of this.
+I mean, I don't follow politics at the time that all this was going on.

 And Joe Rogan was, but he wasn't like a big major thing, right?

-It was just two cutouts, just two uh placeholders, two variables for me, you know, a what uh turned out to be a podcaster and a president of the United States that were just gonna blow the whole uh thing wide open.
+You know, what turned out to be a podcaster and a president of the United States that were just going to blow the whole thing wide open.

-The reason that this is the case is because that TM had a lot to do uh with the UFO discussion, right?
+The reason that this is the case is because that TM had a lot to do with the UFO discussion, right?

 And the secret technology and all of this kind of shit.

-Uh and it is such that 100 years from now, people can go back and look at this video, look at the interview itself, and know that that was the absolute threshold being crossed as we move into sci-fi world.
+And it is such that 100 years from now, people can go back and look at this video, look at the interview itself, and know that that was the absolute threshold being crossed as we move into sci-fi world.

-But he but that was that was the reason that I the reason that that uh I had contacted uh Dick Algayer and his remote viewing guys was because we'd had that melee thing back in 2009, and in 2000, I think probably about 2015, maybe it started really picking up again.
+But that was the reason that I, the reason that I had contacted Dick Algaier and his remote viewing guys was because we'd had that melee thing back in 2009.

-Uh and I'll describe that in a second.
+And I'll describe that in a second.

 Okay, it'd be a nice title for a book or something.

-Um, but in my opinion, it's not quite accurate, right?
+But in my opinion, it's not quite accurate, right?

 That might be months for all we know.

-That that kind of visible contention may well be in there, but the stuff that had been motivating me to get hold of um Dick Algayer was the visible contention between space aliens.
+That kind of visible contention may well be in there, but the stuff that had been motivating me to get hold of Dick Algaier was the visible contention between space aliens, okay, so, or whatever, right?

 Alien reproduction vehicles or whatever the hell.